vwd-33/VWD/src/pages/distro/index.md

       BLACK WITCHERY (usa) - "Upheaval of Satanic Might" CD: $10.00

-      BLACK WITCHERY / REVENGE (US/Can) - "Holocaustic Death March To Humanity's Doom" CD: $10.00
+      BLACK WITCHERY / REVENGE (usa/can) - "Holocaustic Death March To Humanity's Doom" CD: $10.00

-      BLOOD LIBEL (Can) - "Hate Propaganda Compendium" CD: $12.00
+      BLOOD LIBEL (can) - "Hate Propaganda Compendium" CD: $12.00

-      BLOOD LIBEL (Can) - "Museums of Gas and Mirrors" CD: $12.00
+      BLOOD LIBEL (can) - "Museums of Gas and Mirrors" CD: $12.00

       BLOOD STRONGHOLD (pol/aus) - "The March of Apparitions" CD: $12.00